RoadBytes/newsfeedblog/README.md

 ## Here is the main bread and butter of the NewsBundle

 * I'm still needing to get over terms...
 I like `NewsBundle` better than `NewsFeed`, but I need to stick to one and own it eventually.
-* I probably need to move the `NewsItem` out, but too didn't really mind it since it's a code spike
+* I probably need to move the `NewsItem` out, but I didn't really mind it since it's a code spike (haha, did I say code spike enough?)
   * I've never hard coded a class inside a class like that (I'm sure that's a noob thing [insert tounge face])
 * It's weird, but the `NewsBundle` is really the Enumerable version of `NewsItem`...
 I'm sure there's an easy way to arrange or set up the model.